mhightower83/MAX31855K/README.md

 # WIP
 ## MAX31855K Library
 Cloning not recommended at this time, may have a rebase in the future.
+Use the zip file for now.

 At this time I leave all the minutiae details of this MAX31855K Library to the source code.
 Start with the `MAX31855K.h` file.